-AMOS Distinguished Research Award - biennial award aimed at scientists in their mature years who have carried out most of their research in Australia in recognition of a long and substantial learned research contribution together with a record of contribution to the Society through the promotion of its aims.
+Zillman Medal (formerly the AMOS Distinguished Researcher Award) – biennial award aimed at scientists in their mature years who have made a long and substantial learned research contribution in Australia together with a record of contribution to the Society through the promotion of its aims.

 AMOS Science Outreach Award – annual award that recognises AMOS outreach ambassadors who inspire other AMOS members to undertake science engagement activities.
 This award additionally recognises those who engage with the public, politicians, schools, businesses and communities, to educate and inform those groups on topics associated with AMOS themes.